 The job outlook for pharmacy technicians is good.
 According to the US Department of Labor, Bureau of Labor Statistics, employment of Pharmacy Technicians is projected to grow by 12% from 2016 to 2026, which is faster than the average for all occupations.2 In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of pharmacy technicians is projected to grow by 8.5% from 2014 to 2024.5

 At Dorsey Schools, we are ready to connect with you and answer your questions about how our pharmacy technician diploma program could help you to gain the education and skills that are generally required of pharmacy technicians.
 Important areas covered during the training include pharmacy operations, basic pharmacy practices and medication preparations.

-Michigan campus locations where the Dorsey Schools pharmacy technician program is taught are Lansing, MI; Saginaw, MI; Southgate,MI; and Wayne-Westland, MI.
+Michigan campus locations where the Dorsey Schools pharmacy technician program is taught are Roseville, MI; Saginaw, MI; Southgate,MI; and Wayne, MI.
 An externship is built into the last module of this training program.
 Upon graduation from this program, students will have the opportunity to challenge a national pharmacy technician certification exam.
 Contact us today to speak with one of our experienced admissions representatives.